Nuno Bettencourt

 Nuno Duarte Gil Mendes Bettencourt (born September 20, 1966) is a Portuguese-American guitarist.
 He became known as the lead guitarist of the Boston rock band Extreme.
 Bettencourt has recorded a solo album and has founded rock bands including Mourning Widows, DramaGods, and Satellite Party.

-Rolling Stone ranked him as the 197th-greatest guitarist of all time.
+Rolling Stone ranked him no. 197 of the 250 greatest guitarists of all time in 2023.

 Early life

 Bettencourt was born on September 20, 1966, in Praia da Vitória, Terceira, Azores, Portugal, the youngest of 10 siblings.
-He moved to the United States when he was 4.
-He grew up in Hudson, Massachusetts.
+He is the younger brother of Luis Gil Bettencourt.
+The family moved to the United States when he was four, and he grew up in Hudson, Massachusetts.

 Career

 Extreme

 After playing in the Boston-based hair metal act Sinful, Bettencourt rose to fame as a guitarist for the Boston-area group Extreme, which he joined in 1985.
 The band released its debut record, Extreme, in 1989.
 The final track on the album, "Play with Me", was used as the "mall chase" song in the film Bill & Ted's Excellent Adventure.